SOAR: Regression-based LiDAR Relocalization for UAVs: Introduction

-\begin{itemize} \item We conduct the first systematic study of map-free LiDAR relocalization for UAVs, analyze the unique challenges in this setting, and provide a tailored solution. \item We propose a new LiDAR relocalization framework that extracts discriminative geometric features and improves robustness to azimuthal and altitude changes. \item We collect a large-scale LiDAR localization dataset with diverse flight trajectories and altitude variations, providing a challenging benchmark for future research. \item We perform extensive experiments and ablation studies, demonstrating the efficacy of our method and offering insights into the design choices behind it. \end{itemize}
+\begin{itemize} \item As the first systematic study of map-free LiDAR relocalization for UAVs, we analyze the key challenges in this setting, and provide a tailored solution. \item We propose a new LiDAR relocalization framework that jointly extracts discriminative geometric features and global invariance, which is robust to azimuthal and altitude changes. \item We collect a large-scale LiDAR localization dataset with diverse scenes and irregular trajectories, providing a realistic and challenging benchmark for future research. \item Extensive experiments demonstrate that our method significantly outperforms existing approaches and offer insights into the design choices behind it. \end{itemize}